-“The apology” in question is an imagining of what Eve Ensler‘s abusive father might offer if he were alive and willing and capable of doing so.
-Erin Kodicek’s review of this new book (for Amazon) serves as a suitable introduction:
+In The Apology Eve Ensler (V) imagines what her abusive father might offer her if he were alive and willing and capable of doing so.
+Erin Kodicek’s review (Amazon) serves as a suitable introduction:

 Mahatma Gandhi once said: ‘The weak can never forgive.
 Forgiveness is the attribute of the strong.’
 This quote came to mind as I was reading Eve Ensler’s slim but profoundly powerful The Apology.
 Written as if it were a letter from Ensler’s father, it recounts the sexual, physical and psychological abuse he inflicted on her from the ages of five to 10, and acknowledges the reverberating effects on her life.
 Moreover, it does what the master gaslighter and coward couldn’t before he died: take accountability for his crimes and ask for absolution…

-How should apologies be taken? “…(T)he perpetrator must say the crime out loud; acknowledge how his actions have impacted his victim; empathize with her; feel profound remorse; and do ‘extensive work’ to understand what made him commit the crime.
+How should apologies be taken? “…(T)he perpetrator must say the crime out loud; acknowledge how his actions have impacted his victim; empathize with her; feel profound remorse; and do ‘extensive work’ to understand what made him commit the crime.”

 ‘The Apology’ may be a very personal act of therapeutic recovery for the author, but Ensler also offers it as model for others.
 Most abused women, after all, will never hear an expression of sorrow from their tormentors.
 Ensler hopes victims can experience a degree of healing by writing the letter they need to hear.
 That process is already in use at City of Joy, a women’s center Ensler founded in Congo.
 ‘We can actually shift the way those predators live inside us,’ she says, ‘and move them inside us from a monster to an apologist.’